HarvardPL/CIFC/README.md

 ## Coarse-grained Information Flow Control for Java

-Coq formalization of a Java-like language, including
+This is a Coq formalization of a Java-like language, including

 1. semantics of the language
-2. type system properties: progress and preservation
+2. Proof of type system properties
-3. noninterference property
+3. Proof of noninterference (timing-sensitive noninterference (TINI)) property

-timing-sensitive noninterference (TINI) for a Java-like language.
-Currently compiles with version 8.7.2.
+The Coq files compiles with version 8.7.2.

 ### Language

 The language is the imperative core of a Java-like language, extended with security label related expressions.
 This language doesn't distinginsh expression and statement, instead, it uses expressions to uniformally describe all terms.

 ```